-The paint selections have been made to offer buyers a wide range of options, while also taking into consideration coverage and durability.
+The paint selections have been made to offer buyers a wide range of options, without overwhelming a buyer with too many options.
+All while also taking into consideration coverage and durability of the paint schemes.
 All colors and color schemes have been selected by our design experts to provide a wide range of options, perfect for all tastes and trends.

 As a production builder, we process all orders for the house at one time, so that we can expedite the building process.
 Changes throughout construction can cause delays and errors.
 Changes are only available up to 1 week after documents are signed.
 See your agent for availability, and further details.

-At the Buyer’s Choice Meeting you will be able to choose your lighting package, or select from upgraded light fixtures such as recessed lighting, premium lighting options, and pendant lights.
+At the Buyer’s Choice Meeting you will be able to choose your lighting package, or select from upgraded light fixtures such as recessed lighting, premium lighting options, pendant lights, and paddle fans.

 Additionally, Moen® offers a Lifetime Warranty on their products, which is why they are such a great product to offer.
 For more information on their warranty, visit www.moen.com.

-If the standard selection is made for the bathroom fixtures and finishes at the Buyer’s Choice meeting, you have the option to upgrade to Moen’s® matching accessories, if selected in chrome.
-If an upgraded faucet package or upgraded finish is selected, the towel bars, toilet paper holders, shower curtain rod(s), mirror trim and shower door trim will all match accordingly at no additional cost.
+If the standard selection is made for the bathroom fixtures at the Buyer’s Choice meeting, you have the option to upgrade to Moen’s® matching accessories, if selected in chrome.
+If an upgraded faucet package or upgraded finish is selected, the towel bars, toilet paper holders, shower curtain rod(s), mirror trim and shower door trim will all match the Moen® collection accordingly at no additional cost.

-We recommend your fridge is less than 38” wide and less than or equal to 70” tall to ensure your fridge will fit.
+We recommend your refrigerator is less than 38” wide and less than or equal to 70” tall to ensure your refrigerator will fit.
 The exact opening dimension can vary with flooring selection, so exact dimension should be determined at your final walk through.

-You can look forward to hearing from the flooring representative to set up a time to discuss your home’s hard surfaces selection meeting prior to framing completion.
+You can look forward to hearing from the flooring representative to set up a time to discuss your home’s flooring and hard surfaces selection meeting prior to framing completing.

 Absolutely!
 Be sure to let them know that you are building a home with us and schedule an appointment with the representative, so that they will be able to better assist you.
 If you have questions on who your representative is or where you will be selecting your flooring, please speak with your agent.